zecookiez/ctf-archive/ImaginaryCTF 2021/Chimaera.md

 600           0x258           Zip archive data, at least v1.0 to extract, compressed size: 5139, uncompressed size: 5139, name: chimaera.pdf
 ```

 Looks like there's a zip file as well!
 After extracting the content, it turns out the zip contains the same `chimaera.pdf` and `notflag.txt` to bait us.
-The rest of the flag will probably be in the PDF itself.
+It looks like the rest of the flag will be in the PDF itself.

-Reading the content of the PDF, three sections stand out:
+Reading the content of the PDF in a text editor, three sections stand out:

-* Two PDF stream objects which are encoded in zlib, and
+* Two PDF stream objects which are encoded with zlib, and
-* Another potential .zip file above the xref table.
+* Another zip file above the xref table at the end of the file.

-Carving out the first stream object into `stream_obj_1.txt` and decompressing the content using zlib-flate, we obtain the following:
+Carving out the first stream object into `stream_obj_1.pdf` and decompressing the content using zlib-flate, we obtain the following:

 ```
 $ zlib-flate -uncompress < stream_obj_1.pdf > stream_obj_1.txt